mlwatzenboeck/RADIPOP/tutorials/README.md

 ## Preliminaries:

 The file with the path-names for the images and masks for `radipop_extract_features_many_times --images_and_mask_paths_file <this file>` as well as the training should look like this:

 <img src="../fig/file_paths_and_hvpg_values.png" style="width: 55vw; min-width: 330px;">

 Note that this assumes that the training test-split, was well as the rotation (non-overlapping!) cross-validation sets were already defined beforehand.
 It might for instance make sense to perform a stratified-training test split, with a stratification on scanner-type, sex, health status (as we did) or something similar.

+*Yes, I know that there is an error in paths of the screenshot.
+This is just for illustration purposes.
+You need the correct paths for your images/masks anyhow.*